-During various Laborlore Conversations, the Fund for Labor Culture & History (FLCH) has offered some 66 individuals in presentations ranging from academic papers, to informal discussions of particular projects, to film showings, and musical performances.
+During various Laborlore Conversations, the Fund for Labor Culture & History (FLCH) has offered many individuals in presentations ranging from academic papers, to informal discussions of particular projects, to film showings, and musical performances.

 A chronological list follows: